Feedback & Status

 v3.3.0

-This demo allows you to preview the Toast component, its variations, and configuration options.
+This demo lets you preview the toast component, its variations and configuration options.

 Intent